Tim Cook

-Timothy Donald Cook (born November 1, 1960) is an American business executive who has been the chief executive officer of Apple Inc. since 2011.
-Cook previously served as the company's chief operating officer under its co-founder Steve Jobs.
+Timothy Donald Cook (born November 1, 1960) is an American business executive who is the current chief executive officer of Apple.
+Cook had previously been the company's chief operating officer under its co-founder Steve Jobs.
+Cook joined Apple in March 1998 as a senior vice president for worldwide operations, and then as vice president for worldwide sales and operations.
+He was appointed chief executive of Apple on August 24, 2011, after Jobs resigned.

-Cook joined Apple in March 1998 as a senior vice president for worldwide operations, and then served as the executive vice president for worldwide sales and operations.
-He was made the chief executive on August 24, 2011, prior to Jobs' death in October of that year.
-During his tenure as the chief executive, he has advocated for the political reformation of international and domestic surveillance, cybersecurity, American manufacturing, and environmental preservation.
+During his tenure as the chief executive of Apple and while serving on its board of directors, he has advocated for the political reform of international and domestic surveillance, cybersecurity, national manufacturing, and environmental preservation.
+Since becoming CEO, Cook has also replaced Jobs' micromanagement with a more liberal style and implemented a collaborative culture at Apple.

 Since 2011 when he took over Apple, to 2020, Cook doubled the company's revenue and profit, and the company's market value increased from $348 billion to $1.9 trillion.
+In 2023, Apple was the largest technology company by revenue, with US$394.33 billion.

-In 2014, Cook became the first chief executive of a Fortune 500 company to publicly come out as gay.
-Cook also serves on the boards of directors of Nike, Inc. and the National Football Foundation; he is a trustee of Duke University, his alma mater.
-Outside of Apple, Cook engages in philanthropy, and in March 2015, he said he planned to donate his fortune to charity.
+Outside of Apple, Cook has sat on the board of directors of Nike since 2005.
+He also sits on the board of the National Football Foundation and is a trustee of Duke University, his alma mater.
+Cook engages in philanthropy; in March 2015 he said he planned to donate his fortune to charity.
+In 2014, Cook became the first and only chief executive of a Fortune 500 company to publicly come out as gay.
+In October 2014, the Alabama Academy of Honor inducted Cook, who spoke on the state's record of LGBT rights.
+It is the highest honor Alabama gives its citizens.
+In 2012 and 2021, Cook appeared on the Time 100, Time's annual list of the 100 most influential people in the world.
+As of July 2025, his net worth is estimated at US$2.4 billion, according to Forbes.

 Early life and education

-Cook was born in Mobile, Alabama, United States.
-He was baptized in a Baptist church and grew up in nearby Robertsdale.
-His father, Donald, was a shipyard worker, and his mother, Geraldine, worked at a pharmacy.
+Cook was born on November 1, 1960, in the city of Mobile, Alabama.
+He was baptized in a Baptist church and grew up in the nearby city Robertsdale.
+His father, Donald Cook, was a shipyard worker.
+His mother, Geraldine Cook, worked at a pharmacy.
+Cook graduated salutatorian from the public Robertsdale High School in Alabama in 1978.

-Cook graduated from Robertsdale High School in Alabama in 1978.
-He received a Bachelor of Science degree with a major in industrial engineering from Auburn University in 1982 and a Master of Business Administration from Duke University in 1988.
+Cook received a Bachelor of Science with a major in industrial engineering from Auburn University in 1982 and a Master of Business Administration from Duke University in 1988.

 Career

 Pre-Apple era

-After graduating from Auburn University, Cook spent 12 years in IBM's personal computer business, ultimately serving as the director of North American fulfillment.
+After graduating from Auburn University, Cook spent twelve years in IBM's personal computer business, ultimately as director of North American fulfillment.
 During this time, Cook also earned his MBA from Duke University, becoming a Fuqua Scholar in 1988.
-Later, he served as the chief operating officer of the computer reseller division of Intelligent Electronics.
-In 1997, he became the vice president for corporate materials at Compaq for six months, but left the position after being hired by Steve Jobs.
+Later, he was the chief operating officer of the computer reseller division of Intelligent Electronics.
+In 1997, he became the vice president for corporate materials at Compaq, but took up his position at Apple six months later.